 The church’s iconic temple was altered in the 1930s, 1960s and 1980s, Andersen noted.
 “This latest renovation, while leading to changes to the interior, also brought back many historic patterns and colors so that the temple will feel more consistent and more like the original Victorian-era temple completed in 1893.”

-While giving the temple a feel of that era, preservationists point out that when it opens to the general public sometime in 2026 — for the first time since just before its original dedication — visitors will not see the Mormon pioneers’ beliefs about eternity crafted into the space, and Latter-day Saints won’t necessarily enter into their ancestors’ sense of beauty and wonder.
+While those efforts may give the temple a feel of that era, preservationists point out that when the building is completed sometime in 2026 — before opening to the public for the first time since just before its original dedication — visitors will not see the Mormon pioneers’ beliefs about eternity crafted into the space, and Latter-day Saints won’t necessarily enter into their ancestors’ sense of beauty and wonder.

 What they will see is a modern temple — more like the ones in Taylorsville and Layton — with a patina of Victorian-era fabrics, carpets, drapes and lights, along with some restored historic furniture and hardware and other added period pieces.